(Effective May 26, 2015)

 Section 6.2 Functions and Powers: The Board shall oversee the control and administer the affairs of the Corporation to meet the purposes of the Corporation including, but not limited to, oversight of the execution of the strategic plan, the Corporation budget and finances, ability to authorize audits, programs, publications, awards, recognition, and liaison with other organizations.

-Section 6.3 Composition of the Board: The number of Board members shall be eleven (11) Directors of the Corporation.
-Each Director shall be elected for a term of three (3) years.
-The Directors shall have staggered terms so that three (3) or four (4) Directors are elected each year.
-Four (4) Board members shall also serve as President, Vice President, Treasurer, and Secretary.
+Section 6.3 Composition of the Board: The number of Directors shall be no more than eleven (11).
+Each Board member shall be elected for a term of four (4) years.
+The Board members shall have staggered terms so that three (3) or four (4) Directors are elected each year.
+Four (4) Directors shall also serve as President, President-Elect, Treasurer, and Secretary.
 Succession planning is incorporated into the process to ensure consistency and effective leadership of the Board.

 Section 6.4 Term Limits: A Director may serve for two (2) consecutive terms if so elected.
 After two (2) consecutive terms, a Director will be replaced by a duly elected board member.
 The former Director shall then wait two (2) years before being nominated to run again for an open position on the Board of Directors.
 Exceptions to the term limits can be made at the discretion of the board of directors on a case by case basis to keep an effective organization.